Tomophan® Phantom

 The Tomophan® is equipped with Smári, a powerful, web-based image analysis service created by The Phantom Laboratory.
 Smári delivers automated phantom image analysis in the cloud and maintains measurements in a database for trend analysis, machine comparisons, and historical records.

-For more details please see the Tomophan® Manual and Data Sheet.
+For more details please see the Tomophan® Product Guide and Data Sheet.

 Phantom tests include: